-From Leviticus to Corinthians to Jesus’ life in the four Gospels, Holy Scripture is filled with examples of mission and outreach.
+From Leviticus to Corinthians, and throughout Jesus’ life as recorded in the four Gospels, Holy Scripture is filled with examples of mission and outreach.
 So are the liturgies of the church.
-Nowhere is this clearer than in the Baptismal Covenant.
-There is one part of the covenant that summarizes the importance of mission and outreach: “Will you seek and serve Christ in all persons, loving your neighbor as yourself?”
+Nowhere is this more clear than in the Baptismal Covenant where we affirm that we ‘will seek and serve Christ in all persons, loving our neighbor as ourselves.

 Arlington Food Assistance Center (AFAC) – A community-based, non-profit organization, AFAC provides supplemental groceries to Arlington neighbors in need.
 St. Mary’s provides Thanksgiving meal bags and food to keep the pantry stocked with essential perishables like eggs, milk, and chicken, and to secure funds for its current facility in Shirlington.

 So Others Might Eat (SOME) – SOME offers an array of services, from meals, showers and medical attention to clothes, toiletries, and access to additional education and career services.
 St. Mary’s grants help keep SOME’s doors open so those in need can be fed.
 Volunteers from St. Mary’s cook and serve breakfast two Mondays a month to as many as 400 people at each sitting.

 Arlington Free Clinic – The clinic fills a critical gap in basic medical services to those in need in Arlington and has been supported by St. Mary’s since 1994 through volunteer work, board service, and financial aid – including funds for the clinic’s Nurse Practitioner Program, and more recently, the organization’s mental health program.